zezzer/opencv-face-filters/README.md

 `python3 run.py`

+Use the -v option to run facial filters on a video.

+`python3 run.py -v /path/to/video`

-Press the space bar to switch between filters.
+After the camera or video frame pops up, press the space bar to switch between filters.

 Press the 'q' key to quit the application.